 - Pick a few of your favourites.
 Pick 1-2 that you know you like, one that you’ve no idea if you like and one you didn’t think you like that you’re willing to re-try (often people can rediscover things using this approach).

 - Try each one for a day or two.
 Three days if you can.
-This will be tough at first.
-It will require a little upfront discipline so make sure you aren’t trying to mentally do too much else.

 A few more notes: